 6. Interplant rows of perennial fruit trees with vegetables and herbs

 In commercial orchards, fruit trees are well weeded and there is nothing growing between the rows, not even grass.
 But this can be detrimental to good fruit set.
 Planting herbs and vegetables between rows of perennial fruit trees can be beneficial to both fruit trees and vegetables.

-Use diatomaceous earth to discourage spider mites, and other greenhouse pests.
+7. Use diatomaceous earth to discourage spider mites and other greenhouse pests.

 Diatomaceous earth is fossilized phytoplankton.
 It is rich in silicone, calcium, and magnesium.
 It is very hard and will pierce the exoskeletons of soft bodied garden pests like mites, flea beetles, and thrips.
 If you’ve ever had an outbreak of spider mites or white flies in your greenhouse, you need this stuff.
 Just dust it on the soil surface near your plants after watering.
 You’ll need to reapply it if it gets wet.

-Put crushed eggs shells around tender spring lettuce or broccoli transplants to deter slugs, and increase the soil fertility.
+8. Put crushed eggshells around tender spring lettuce or broccoli transplants to deter slugs, and increase the soil fertility.

 Powdery mildew is not inevitable.
 Every fall when the temperature drops, squash plants, roses, grapes, and some berry bushes get a powdery, white mildew and start to die back, even before the frosts.
 As soon as the mildew comes the plants stop flowering and growth stops.
 Fruit that was set on the plant stops maturing.

 A study in Australia found that milk diluted at 10% strength would stop the growth of powdery mildew, when sprayed on the leaves.
 Whey, left over from cheese making was also effective.
 Kefir, yogurt, and other fermented milk products that are past their prime would work as well.